ispeters/async_scope/asyncscope.md

 - Remove the allocator from the environment in `spawn` and `spawn_future` when the allocator selection algorithm falls all the way back to using `std::allocator<>` because there's no other choice.
 - Fix the last two typos in the example code.
+- Small changes to how `spawn` and `spawn_future` set up the environment for the spawned operation based on feedback from Dietmar and Ruslan.

 ## R6